 Blogs play an important role in making product announcements and getting our key messages out to press and influential customers, who in turn help us spread those messages more broadly.
 The role of the Windows Consumer Content team spans from author, editor, publisher, and owner of the voice and tone of these blogs, to content coordinator, working closely with PR, BG, and Engineering on content and timing of each blog post.

-Here is a list of the blogs we are currently involved with, but of course, this list will evolve over time:
+Here’s a list of the blogs we’re currently involved with:

 Inside SkyDrive blog (editors, publishers)